pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

 ## Summary

-In summary we've managed to deploy a multi-intance Elixir application to Cloud Foundry and have the nodes automatically discover and connect to each other.
+In summary we've managed to deploy a multi-instance Elixir application to Cloud Foundry and have the nodes automatically discover and connect to each other.
+These clustered nodes will now be able to send messages between processes and execute code on remote nodes.

+All of the code we used in this tutorial can be found [in this repo](https://github.com/DylanGriffith/my-clustered-app)

+The [clustering strategy](https://github.com/DylanGriffith/libcluster-cloud-foundry) makes use of the [Service Registry](https://console.run.pivotal.io/marketplace/services/dfb4bee2-c56a-4257-93c4-0499e35637b3) tile available on all Pivotal Cloud Foundry instances.
+This will poll the service registry every 10 seconds to register the current instance and discover then connect to the other registered instances.

+You can find more examples on how to use C2C networking on the [cf-networking-release repo](https://github.com/DylanGriffith/libcluster-cloud-foundry).